 Her work focuses on making sure that adults in charge, or making decisions, listen to what children and young people say about things that affect them.
 She encourages adults, including the people making decisions about children's lives, always to take their rights, views and interests into account.

-Maggie brings matters that affect children and young people's rights to the attention of Parliament, local government and others.
+Anne brings matters that affect children and young people's rights to the attention of Parliament, local government and others.

 The role of the Children's Commissioner was created by the Children Act 2004 and has been strengthened by the Children and Families Act 2014.
 This Act has changed the primary function of the Commissioner from representing the views and interests of children and young people to promoting and protecting children's rights.

-Maggie also speaks out on the rights of children on UK-wide issues that are not-devolved to regional governments including immigration for the whole of the UK, and youth justice for England and Wales.
+Anne also speaks out on the rights of children on UK-wide issues that are not-devolved to regional governments including immigration for the whole of the UK, and youth justice for England and Wales.

-Maggie is supported in all of her work by a small but expert team of staff at the Office of the Children's Commissioner (OCC).
+Anne is supported in all of her work by a small but expert team of staff at the Office of the Children's Commissioner (OCC).
 All of the OCC's work supports her role as Commissioner.